AgedLace/Bible-Study/docs/Studies/Ephesians/chap-01.md

 Why?

-* because we are united with Christ
+* because we are "in" or "united with" Christ

-Question -
+> [!WARNING|style:callout]
+>

-* What is the significance / importance of "in the heavenly realms"?
+> What is the significance / importance of "in the heavenly realms"?
+>

-Are there no spiritual blessings in the earthly realm because satan rules here?
+> Are there no spiritual blessings in the earthly realm because satan rules here?
+>

-God is spirit; those who worship Him must worship in spirit and in truth.
+> God is spirit; those who worship Him must worship in spirit and in truth.
 John 4:24
+>
+> heavenly realms because our citizenship is now in heaven?
+Eph 2:6
+>

+> [!TIP|style:callout]
+>
+> **heavenly realms - G2032 - epouranios**
+>
+> of or pertaining to God in the highest
+>
+> pertaining to God's kingdom, sphere, domain
+>

+So, Paul is praising God the Father because He has blessed us with ***every*** spiritual blessing that is in His kingdom, sphere, and domain where our citizenship now is.
+(See adoption, below).
+He has denied us nothing in His kingdom!
+And He has done this because we are united with (or "in") Christ Jesus.

+> [!WARNING|style:callout]
+>
+> What exactly are these spritual blessings which God has blessed us with?
+>

+We will be able to answer this question as we proceed with our study.

+> [!NOTE|style:callout]
+>
+> **Eph 1:4 NLT**
+>
+> Even before he made the world, God loved us and chose us in Christ to be holy and without fault in his eyes.
+>

+Before God created the world ...

+- God loved us
+- and chose us [in Christ]
+    - to be holy
+    - and without fault [in HIS eyes]

+> [!TIP|style:callout]
+>
+> chose -